Alice Boner: Life in India

 After moving to India, Boner began to paint again.
 She gave up sculpting, saying that it was "too slow a process to catch up with the wealth of aspects India offered to the observing eye".
 Some of her early pieces were exhibited in Kolkata, Mumbai, and Zurich.
 In 1939, Boner began to paint Indian deities after studying sacred Indian scriptures, but in accordance with her diary, these paintings were never made public.

 Boner went on to become increasingly fascinated by Indian art and philosophy, studying both for the majority of her time in India.
 She spent much time observing Indian art, especially sculptures, at various sites including the Ellora Cave-temples.

-Alice Boner spent her many years in Varanasi, India.
-She used to live on Dashashwamedh Ghat and her house is known to some people as Alice Boner Ghat.
+Alice Boner spent her many years in Varanasi, India, settling in a house at Assi Ghat in 1936.
+She wanted to make a film about Holy Ganga but people from Varanasi did not allow her.
 She wanted to make a film about Holy Ganga but people from Varanasi did not allow her.